Pre-Trial Detention Procedure and Advice

 You are here: Home » Criminal Defence Lawyer in Germany » Pre-Trial Detention: Procedure and Advice

-• the urgent suspect is a fugitive or is in hiding,
+• is a fugitive or is in hiding,

 • there is a risk of flight or